mosip/documentation/docs/adopting-lts-1.2.0.md

 MOSIP periodically releases versions of the platform, tagged with their version numbers.

 Asymmetric Amoeba (1.2.0) is the latest stable version of LTS.
 This release focuses on easy manageability, usability, enhanced performance, robustness, security, inclusivity, and comprehensive documentation.
-Additionally, we support **multiple languages** across modules.
+Additionally, **multiple languages** are now supported across modules.

 LTS versions get patch releases with minor and major updates as and when required.